mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 {% highlight scala %}
 scala> val isFiltered = engine.eval("undefined.splice()")
+javax.script.ScriptException: sun.org.mozilla.javascript.internal.EcmaError:
-javax.script.ScriptException: sun.org.mozilla.javascript.internal.EcmaError: TypeError: Cannot call method "splice" of undefined (<Unknown source>#1) in <Unknown source> at line number 1
+TypeError: Cannot call method "splice" of undefined (<Unknown source>#1) in
+<Unknown source> at line number 1
 {% endhighlight %}

 Okay - this ScriptException is very similar to what you would see evaluating the same code in the Firefox or Chrome JavaScript consoles, so that's reassuring.

-Let's try another failure scenario - where our JavaScript accidentally returns Numbers when we are expecting a Boolean:
+Let's try another failure scenario - where our JavaScript accidentally returns a Number when we are expecting a Boolean:

 {% highlight scala %}
 scala> val isFiltered = engine.eval("($filter === \"yeah\") ?
 1 : 0;")